open-blog-initiative/open-blog.dev/docs/contributing.md

 - Post can't be direct advertising.
 - Post can't break any copyright in its content.
 - Post should not be published in another blog.
-- Post should be written in one of those languages:
+- Post should be written in one of these languages:
   - French :fr:
   - English :gb: